Home » FAQ

 An effective safety induction involves familiarising new employees with the hazards they are likely to encounter while working, so they can conduct themselves in a manner that doesn’t endanger themselves or anyone else.
 The safety induction should also ensure that workers understand their health and safety responsibilities.

 Our Platform helps to make your safety induction more engaging.
-You can begin with some slides on the company mission, vision and values before hyperlinking to our safety training to cover key workplace hazards and assess through control and critical control knowledge.
-Once the module is completed, close the window and you’re back at your safety induction.
+You can begin with a customised video on the company mission, vision and values, expectations, etc, followed by a short assessment, before hyperlinking to our safety training to cover key workplace hazards and assess through control and critical control knowledge. or we can custom-build your H&S Induction and other Inductions, as required.

-You can also include our mental health training around topics that cover psychological risk including workplace bullying, sexual harassment and FIFO specific modules.
+You can also include our mental health training around topics that cover psychological risk including workplace bullying, sexual harassment and FIFO specific courses.
 This starts the mental health conversation on day one and meets your immediate compliance requirements.

-In the safety training we provide animated videos around key and custom training content.
-However, if, you have a relevant video that is your own that you’d like us to include, we can do that as an alternative.
+However, if, you have a relevant video that is your own that you’d like us to include, we can do that as an alternative and write an assessment.

 We like to take our own panoramic photos to create the safety training scenes because we often manipulate the images to create examples of hazards that are too unsafe to stage.
-In addition, we are very strict about the quality of the images we use because low res images produce a poor result.
+In addition, we are very strict about the quality of the images we use because low resolution images produce a poor result.

 Data is an important tool to assist in improving your business – how can something be fixed unless you have the data that shows you there is a problem or a concern?
 There are a number of ways data can be used to improve safety performance.
 Collecting data allows you to find safety knowledge gaps within your organisation.
 Analysing this leading data can then assist you to predict where an incident or illness is likely to occur.
 From here, you can take actions to minimise the risk of these incidents occurring.